Kyuu-Ji/htb-write-up/querier/write-up-querier.md

 hashcat -m 5600 querier.ntlm /opt/wordlist/rockyou.txt
 ```

-After a while we get cracked the password and it is:
+After a while we get the password:
 > corporate568

 ### Authenticating to the SQL Server